 What clothes should I wear in Dublin in winter?

-Thermal under layers are highly suggested underneath all clothing, like a polyester/merino wool top and bottoms.
+You’ll simply need to bulk up your outerwear, add some thermal under layers are highly suggested underneath all clothing, like a polyeste/merino wool top and bottoms.
 They don’t get smelly easily or need to be washed often.
 In fact, if you get cold easily or aren’t used to cold weather, you can pack merino wool or silk under layers year-round, unless the weather forecast states otherwise.

 Find out why thermals are a must for traveling light (and staying warm) in winter!